How to travel between Matsumoto and Tokyo

 By highway bus

 Highway buses operate hourly between Tokyo (Shinjuku Bus Terminal) and Matsumoto (Matsumoto Bus Terminal near Matsumoto Station).
-The one way trip takes just over three hours and costs 3500 yen.
-A round trip ticket is available for 6100 yen and has to be used within seven days of the outward journey.
+The one way trip takes just over three hours and costs 3800 yen.
+A round trip ticket is available for 6900 yen.
+Discounts apply when tickets are purchased online.
 Online reservations can be made through Willer.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.